ost-sys/ost-program-android/README.md

 ## Program translators and who participated in the development
 - [zhh4eny](https://t.me/zh4eny) - Created a MD file.
-- [Radomyr](https://github.com/BRamil0) - For help to translate application to Ukranian.
+- [Radomyr](https://github.com/BRamil0) - For help to translate application to Ukrainian.
-- [Anton](https://github.com/Anton-Aboba1234) - For help to translate application to Ukranian
+- [Anton](https://github.com/Anton-Aboba1234) - For help to translate application to Ukrainian
-- [Bohdan](https://github.com/bohdan157) - For help to translate application to Ukranian
+- [Bohdan](https://github.com/bohdan157) - For help to translate application to Ukrainian

 ## Credites
 - [Tribalfs](https://github.com/tribalfs/oneui-design)